 But, now that I’m perfectly sure I have none,

 Why, I do it again and again.”

-The structure of this poem is a dialogue between an “old” man named “Father William” and “his son.”
+The structure of ‘You Are Old, Father William’ is a dialogue between an “old” man named “Father William” and “his son.”
 In the first stanza, the “son” pointed out that “Father William” was “age[d]” and posed the “question” of why he “incessantly stand[s] on [his] head.”
 When asked if this was “right” because of his “age,” “Father William” contended that when he was in his “youth,” he was afraid to do this, but “age” taught him he did not have a “brain” to “injure.”
 Because of this detail, he had taken to performing the action “again and again.”

 That confusion continues in that “Father William[‘s]” reasoning for “stand[ing] on [his] head” in his later years made little sense.
 Of course, he had a “brain” to be “injure[d],” so he could never be “perfectly sure” otherwise.
 Perhaps “Father William” believed he had lost his mind, but it was still not an accurate account since the “brain” would have been intact.

 Furthermore, “Father William” being able to think on these levels is evidence that his mind was sharp and able when he had this conversation with “his son,” as if he was being witty and mischievous.
 If such was the case, “Father William” could have been mocking “his son[‘s]” concern, and by extension, using this idea of being without a “brain” as a criticism toward “his son.”
 Essentially, this could have been “Father William” insulting the “son” for being “brain[less]” for “question[ing]” the “Father[s’]” actions.
 It is an answer that was more mirror-like than honest, in that “the son” got a response that was meant to be his own reflection rather than an actual rationalization for the “Father[‘s]” actions.

 Third and Fourth Stanzas